-20ME22001 - Thermal Engineering
+Prerequisites: 20ME21004 - Thermodynamics 20ME22001 - Thermal Engineering

-1. Steam Power Plant and the Combustion processes

-2. Diesel Power Plants and Gas Turbine power plants

-3. Hydroelectric power plant and Power from Non-Conventional Sources

-4. Nuclear Power Plants

-5. Power plant economics and Environmental considerations
+- 1. Steam Power Plant and the Combustion processes - 2.
+Diesel Power Plants and Gas Turbine power plants - 3.
+Hydroelectric power plant and Power from Non-Conventional Sources - 4.
+Nuclear Power Plants - 5.
+Power plant economics and Environmental considerations

-Course Outcomes: At the end of the course, the student would be able to:
+Course Outcomes: At the end of the course, the student will be able to: